 Olphert has continued to change with the times especially the introduction of women to sea service.
 Since 1989 when women began to train alongside men, there have been women volunteers.
 Along with the Naval Control of Shipping the 1990s saw the focus extended to include mine countermeasures for the seagoing branches.
 This has been included in the VR training programme.
 HMNZS Wakakura was decommissioned in 2007 and presently Olphert does not have its own vessel.
 However with the introduction of the Project Protector patrol vessels there is again opportunity for sea training.

 The Shore Establishment

 The base at Hinemoa Street remained in operation until 1969.
 In 1970 the Ministry of Defence took over a lease of a Cadbury’s warehouse in Ghuznee Street.
 The ratings and officers of Olphert took six months to refurbish the building for use by the RNZNVR.
-This was only a temporary home as costs lead the RNZN to seek alterative quarters.
+This was only a temporary home as costs lead the RNZN to seek alternative quarters.

 The badge was originally going to be a replication of the Olphert family crest which was a dove holding an olive branch with the motto Dum Spiro Spero (While I live, I hope).
-The design was submitted to the College of Heralds in London who rejected it and came up with a falcon’s claw holding an arrow rising from the sea.
+The design was submitted to the College of Heralds in London who rejected it, and came up with a falcon’s claw holding an arrow rising from the sea.
 This was accepted and established as the official badge.
 This was the first unit of the RNZN to be named after a New Zealander.